MikeHopley/ftl-ships-guide/stealth-b.md

 Put the Zoltan on engines.
 They can steal power from cloaking.

 Usually start the Glaive in shields, for maximum damage.
 Sometimes it’s better to start in weapons or drones, to neutralise their offence faster.
+Against a two-power weapon system, consider targeting only the weapons to get extra weapons training (but beware enemies running on low hull).

 Against Zoltan Shields, use [exact beam placement](https://www.youtube.com/watch?v=oJ8uLSidl7o) to damage weapons.
 Zoltan sector 2 is less dangerous than you might think, because the Zoltan ships are not pirates: the Zoltan crew will force power into slot 1, so you can disable a 3-power weapons system.